-Macedonia profile - Timeline - BBC News
+Macedonia profile

 A chronology of key events:

 1913 - Ottoman rule in Europe ends after five centuries.
 Macedonia is partitioned between Serbia, Bulgaria and Greece.
-What is now FYROM is incorporated into Serbia.
+What is now independent Macedonia is incorporated into Serbia.

 1914 - World War I. Macedonia is occupied by Bulgaria.